BrentNoorda/toy-piano/SLIDES/sharelessvar.md

 Open your browser to [http://localhost:3000/](http://localhost:3000/) and, voila, you have your own toy piano running on your computer.

 All installations of completely new server platforms should be so simple!
-(Are you reading this, makers of other frameworks?
-I'm fed up with the bunch of you and you're "five easy steps to install this framework, provided you're already running version X of this, which has it's own five easy steps, and Y of that thing with it's own five easy steps, and NOT running version Z of another thing, which is incompatible.)

 ### *How do they do this so-easy-to-install magic?*